panacloud/bootcamp-2020/README.md

 Note: You may use Thundra or some other serverless monitoring service.

-## Bootcamp 2020 Project 16: Figma for Developers
+## Class 61-65: Figma for Developers

 Learning Material: